Freight Shipping from Baton Rouge to New York City

 How much does it cost to ship freight from Baton Rouge to New York City?

-Full truckload (FTL) rates from Baton Rouge, LA to New York City, NY currently range from $3,339-$4,115 for a standard dry van load over the 1,553-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to New York City, NY currently range $3,339-$4,115 (roughly $2.15-$2.66 per mile over 1,553 miles).
 LTL shipments typically cost $1,054-$1,720 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to New York City?